-Larb is a classic Laotian dish, sometimes said to be the national dish, consisting of spiced mince meat, herbs and sometimes vegetables.
+Laap is a classic Laotian dish, sometimes said to be the national dish, consisting of spiced mince meat, herbs and sometimes vegetables.
 Many types of meat can be used, including chicken, beef, fish, pork or duck, either served raw, partially cooked or fully cooked.
-The mince is typically flavoured with fish sauce, lime juice, roasted ground rice, herbs (especially mint), chilli and padaek, which is a fermented fish paste.
-Green papaya salad purportedly originated in Laos, where it was called “tam som” which means pounding sour ingredients.
+The mince is typically flavoured with fish sauce, lime juice, roasted ground toasted rice (khao khoua), fresh herbs (especially mint), chilli and padaek, which is a fermented fish paste.
+Green papaya salad purportedly originated in Laos, where it is called “tam som” which means pounding sour ingredients.
 The original salads were more flexible in their ingredients, using numerous fruits and vegetables like unripe mangoes or cucumbers.
 However, the papaya variety has become the most exported and famous, and is now eaten in many surrounding countries such as Thailand and Vietnam.
 I’m glad that the ingredients are flexible, because I ran into a the problem that my “green” papaya (which I assure you was completely green on the outside and hard as a rock), turned out to be redder than I expected on the inside.
 Although riper than I wanted, it wasn’t sweet yet, and retained a little of the unripe flavour and texture, so not all was lost.
 The green papaya is typically peeled and then a large knife is used to quickly hack into the fruit lengthways.
 These pieces are then peeled away and the process is repeated, created long thin strands of papaya.
-I suppose you could achieve a similar effect with a cheese grater, but this way is much more fun, I guarantee it.
-The papaya is mixed with lime juice, chilli, fish sauce, padaek, green beans, cherry tomatoes and sugar, and everything is pounded together forcefully in a mortar and pestle.
+I suppose you could achieve a similar effect with a cheese grater, but this way is much more fun and dangerous, I guarantee it.
+The papaya is mixed with lime juice, chilli, fish sauce, padaek, green beans, bean sprouts, cherry tomatoes and sugar, and everything is pounded together forcefully in a mortar and pestle.
 It’s truly a dish that’s more than the sum of its parts – the perfect balance between salty, sweet, bitter, sour and umami is glorious.
 I served the laap and tam som with sticky rice (khao niao), which is perhaps the most universally touted of all meals as the national dish of Laos.
 The variety of rice grains is labelled in supermarkets as “glutinous rice”, although coeliacs and gluten-intolerants needn’t panic, as the adjective refers to the sticky property rather than actually containing gluten.
 The stickiness comes from the very low amylose and high amylopectin content, and this type of rice forms more than 85% of rice produced in Laos, where it has been a dietary staple for over 1000 years. in fact, Lao inhabitants often refer to themselves as “the descendants of sticky rice”, and the meal is said to be the sticky glue that holds Laotian people together, even across time and space.
 Once harvested, glutenous rice is either milled, which produces opaque white grains, or unmilled, which produces a purplish colour from the intact bran.
 The rice is cooked by first soaking raw grains in water for several hours, then steaming it in a bamboo basket, after which it is slightly kneaded to create sticky balls of deliciousness.

 Bai sach chrouk

-Bai sach chrouk is a Cambodian breakfast dish sold by roadside vendors early in the morning to sustain the people commuting to work.
+Bai (rice/food) sach chrouk (grilled pork) is a Cambodian breakfast dish sold by roadside vendors early in the morning to sustain the people commuting to work.
 I’m a big fan of substantial breakfast foods, and strongly believe that, if there were vendors selling fresh aromatic food on my way to work, I would have a much easier time getting out of bed in the morning… If you can honestly tell me you would rather eat cardboard cornflakes in cold milk than this explosion of colour and flavour for breakfast, then I think there is something broken inside of you.
-The dish consists of thinly sliced pork fillet marinated in a mix of garlic, soy sauce, sugar, lime, fish sauce and coconut milk, then slow-grilled.
-I also reduced the remaining marinade and made a sauce, which was exceptionally delicious.
+The dish consists of thinly sliced pork fillet marinated in a mix of garlic, soy sauce, sugar, lime, fish sauce and coconut milk, then slow-grilled until the outside is golden and caramelised.
 The grilled pork is served over white rice and also commonly with pickled vegetables.
-I made the pickled vegetables by slicing thin strips of carrot, cucumber and daikon, then sealing them in a jar full of rice vinegar, sugar, chilli, ginger and hot water.
+I made the pickled vegetables by slicing thin strips of carrot, cucumber, daikon and ginger, then sealing them in a jar full of rice vinegar, sugar, chilli, and hot water.
 The sour and sweet flavour of the crunchy vegetables was an ideal accompaniment to the rest of the dish.
 Apparently all of the vendors who sell this dish offer to serve it with a massive hit of chilli and also sell extremely strong iced coffee from the same stall.
-I have a strong suspicion that this is the best kept international secret that might be the ultimate cure for those who struggle to wake up in the morning nothing would!
+I have a strong suspicion that this is the best kept international secret that might be the ultimate cure for those who struggle to wake up in the morning – just make sure you use responsibly!